Table Of Contents

 Cloud Agnostic Vs. Cloud Native Applications: Important Considerations

 There are many benefits to a cloud agnostic approach, such as not being locked into a specific vendor and having more choice and flexibility.
-In addition, organizations can rest assured that they will see optimal performance of their application, regardless of which cloud environment they are using.
+In addition, organizations can rest assured that their applications will perform optimally regardless of which cloud environment they are using.

 With the ability to use multiple cloud vendors, there are built-in redundancies should an issue occur — which is why most core services need to be cloud agnostic.